-We can see that some columns have missing values.
-Let’s remove the rows that have null values using the Select node.
+You see that some columns have missing values.
+Let’s remove the rows that have null values using the

-Drag and drop the Select node, connect it with the Data Asset node and right click on it and open the node.
+Drag the Select node and connect it with the Data Asset node.
+Right-click on the node to open it.

-Select discard mode and provide the below condition to remove rows with null values.
+Select discard mode, and provide the following condition to remove rows with null values.

 (@NULL(Gender) or @NULL(Married) or @NULL(Dependents) or @NULL(Self_Employed) or @NULL(LoanAmount) or @NULL(Loan_Amount_Term) or @NULL(Credit_History))

 Now the data is clean, and you can proceed with building the model.

 Step 5.
 Configure variables type